 This version of SQL Change Automation is for Visual Studio 2017 and 2019.

-For all other compatible versions – this listing will install a 28-day trial of SQL Change Automation.
+This listing will install a 28-day trial of SQL Change Automation.

 Redgate SQL Change Automation is a migrations-first database development and deployment tool inside Visual Studio, allowing you to extend DevOps processes to your SQL Server databases, so you can: